DataDog/datadog-operator/docs/secret_management.md

               - "rabbitmqcluster-sample-default-user"
       # ...
       ```
-      In this example, a Role is created granting read access to the secret `rabbitmqcluster-sample-default-user` in the `rabbitmq-system` namespace.
+      In this example, a Role is created granting read access to the Secret `rabbitmqcluster-sample-default-user` in the `rabbitmq-system` namespace.

       **Note**: Each namespace in the `roles` list must also be configured in the `WATCH_NAMESPACE` or `DD_AGENT_WATCH_NAMESPACE` environment variable on the **Datadog Operator** deployment.